tanmay-bhat/tanmay-bhat.github.io/content/posts/helm-chart-testing-github-actions.md

 Now that we have configure, we can see the flow in action.

-Consider a case where I wanted to enable Ingress for my app, but didn’t complete the all correct values in the helm chart and pushed to my `test-branch` .
+Consider a case where we wanted to enable Ingress for my app, but didn’t complete the all correct values in the helm chart and pushed to my `test-branch` .

 ```bash
 #supplied values for my-app